 The Fund is a series of Simplify Exchange Traded Funds, a Delaware statutory trust organized on February 28, 2020 (the "Trust").
 The Trust is registered as an open-end management investment company.
 The Trust is governed by its Board of Trustees (the "Board" or "Trustees").
-The Simplify China A Shares PLUS Income ETF is non-diversified series of the Trust.
+The Simplify Piper Sandler US Small-Cap PLUS Income ETF is a non-diversified series of the Trust.